Texas abortion law strains clinics: 'Exactly what we feared' - NewsBreak

 Texas abortion law strains clinics: 'Exactly what we feared'

-Two weeks after the nation's strictest abortion law took effect in Texas, new court filings showed the deepening and swift impact of the state's near-total ban on abortion.
-A federal judge on Wednesday set an Oct.
-1 hearing over the Biden administration's efforts to block the law known as Senate Bill 8.
+Two weeks after the nation's strictest abortion law took effect in Texas, new court filings show the deepening impact a near-total ban on abortion is already having, as the Biden administration late Tuesday asked a federal court in Austin for an emergency order to temporarily halt enforcement of the measure known as Senate Bill 8.
 One network of clinics in Texas, which performed more than 9,000 abortions in 2020, said it has so far turned away more than 100 patients.

 “Since S.B.
 8 took effect on September 1, exactly what we feared would happen has come to pass,” Melaney Linton, president of Planned Parenthood Gulf Coast, said in a court filing.